-Exotic Species:
+Other Exotic Plant Species:

-As in the May survey, we did NOT find any evidence of Eurasian water milfoil or Curlyleaf pondweed.
-However, Purple loosestrife (Lythrum salicaria) was scattered on the western shoreline of the lake; especially near the public boat landing.
-Although this would normally be a cause for concern as loosestrife can exclude all other native plant species, we noted at least some of the plants showed Galerucella beetle (Galerucella spp.) herbivory (Figure 8).
-The only other exotic species found on the lake was Reed canary grass (Phalaris arundinacea).
-This ubiquitous wetland species was present in limited numbers on the western shoreline near the public boat landing.
-It was generally much less common than the native and very similar looking Blue joint (Calamagrostis canadensis) (Figure 9) (For more information on aquatic exotic invasive plant species, see Appendix VIII).
+As with the June survey, we did NOT find any evidence of Eurasian water-milfoil or Curlyleaf pondweed in Clear Lake.
+However, in addition to the Yellow iris seen in June, we located two other exotic species growing adjacent to the shoreline during the August survey: Purple loosestrife and Narrow-leaved cattail.
+Purple loosestrife was scattered on the western shoreline of the lake; especially near the public boat landing.
+Although this would normally be a cause for concern as loosestrife can exclude all other native plant species, we noted most plants showed at least some Galerucella beetle (Galerucella spp.) herbivory (Figure 14).

-Figure 8: Purple loosestrife/at the Clear Lake Landing/Galerucella Beetles
+Figure 14: Purple loosestrife/Galerucella Beetles